 When weighing up the pros and cons of this trail, this one is surely a biggie.
 Japan’s nickname “The Land of The Rising Sun” was not lost on me in this beautiful and powerful moment.

 Fresh from the rest and revitalised by the sun, I got up there with an extra bounce in my step… I was a new man and my spirit animal was possibly a mountain goat.

-The rocks closer to the top were even steeper, but within a couple of hours I was at the very top of Japan and absolutely elated.
+The rocks closer to the top were even steeper, but within a couple of hours, I was elated at the very top of Japan.
 It’s been said that happiness is only real when shared, but I was in a complete state of bliss on my own.

 I’ve since seen people complain about the commercialisation of Japan’s most famous natural landmark.
 I do get it, I’ve felt exactly the same way before about other iconic East Asian destinations.
 Admittedly, I did not give two shits on this day; I was relatively new to travel and I was having the time of my life.

 I got some shut-eye at the top after photos, stocking up on more water and hoovering up a big bowl of noodles.
 I woke up about an hour later and began to make my descent.